armin-datasci/bachelor-project/README.md

 ## 3. Methodology

-### 3.1 Baseline Model: U-Net
+### 3.1 Baseline Model

 The baseline model follows the original U-Net design:

+* Input resolution: 128×128
+* Dropout rate: 0.1
 * Encoder–decoder architecture with symmetric downsampling and upsampling paths
 * Convolutional blocks consisting of convolution, activation, and dropout layers
-* Input resolution: 128×128
-* Dropout rate: 0.1
 * Loss function: Binary Cross-Entropy

 This configuration serves as a reference point for evaluating subsequent improvements.

+### 3.2 Improved Model

+The improved U-Net variant introduces several modifications aimed at enhancing segmentation performance:

+* Input resolution: 256×256 (to preserve spatial detail)
+* Dropout rate: 0.05 (to limit underfitting)
+* Combined loss function: Binary Cross-Entropy + Dice Loss
+* Dice coefficient used as an additional validation metric

+These changes are motivated by the characteristics of medical image segmentation, where class imbalance and boundary precision are critical considerations.

+---

-### 3.2 Baseline vs Improved (clean comparison)
+### 3.3 Baseline vs Improved (clean comparison)

 To provide a transparent comparison between the baseline and improved architectures, a table is reported below.
 | Aspect         | Baseline             | Improved                      |